 There is a direct connection between your health and the environment.
-Healthy Communities is a lifestyle program created by City of Charlotte Solid Waste Services. that program offers practical, actionable steps for improving personal health and the health of the environment. through reusing, upcycling, composting and recycling.
+Healthy Communities is a lifestyle program, created by City of Charlotte Solid Waste Services, that offers practical, actionable steps for improving personal health and the health of the environment through reusing, upcycling, composting and recycling.
 This information is shared through community events and in partnership with other organizations to decrease waste generated and increase recycling in Charlotte.

 How Do I Manage My Waste?

 The best way to manage your waste is to remember the last waste management option is to place the item in the garbage.
 There are four different strategies you can easily incorporate into your lifestyle to better manage and reduce waste - reuse, upcycle, recycle and compost.

 Composting, upcycling, reusing and recycling are four waste reduction strategies that can help improve your health and the environment.

 1. Composting is the process of allowing organic matter to decompose as a result of action of aerobic bacteria or fungi and other organisms.

 - Create a better Earth.
 Composing improves soil and air quality.

 - Give back to the Earth.
 Composting replenishes the Earth's top soil

 - Save money.
 The soil created from composting can be used for gardening.